httpwg/http-extensions/draft-ietf-httpbis-priority.md

 Typically, HTTP implementations depend on the underlying transport to maintain fairness between connections competing for bandwidth.
 When an intermediary receives HTTP requests on client connections, it forwards them to backend connections.
-How client requests perform, therefore, depends on how the intermediary coalesces or splits requests across different backend connections.
-Different clients might experience dissimilar performance, which is a form of unfairness that might expand if the intermediary also uses priority signals when forwarding requests.
+Depending on how the intermediary coalesces or splits requests across different backend connections, different clients might experience dissimilar performance.
+This dissimilarity might expand if the intermediary also uses priority signals when forwarding requests.
 Sections {{<coalescing}} and {{<h1-backends}} discuss mitigations against this expansion of unfairness.